7riciu/out-of-space/README.txt

 An astronaut stranded on a mysterious island needs to survive spore storms 🔭🌫️🌱 Befriend slimes and build shelter from the green phenomenon 🛖

+I am aware that the game requires some polishing and more assets 😅 I will surely ccontinue working on this 👍🏻

 How to play:
 Collect "calm plants".
 Feed "calm plants" to slimes in order to befriend them.
 Once friendly, slimes drop